-Criteria Restrictions Good Standing The sport club or member does not have any disciplinary or academic sanctions in place.
-None Probation A sport club or member has failed to comply with expectations outlined in the Sport Club Handbook, RSO Handbook and/or the SIU Student Conduct Code.
-A sport club or member has pending investigations with the Competitive Sports Office and/or the Office of Student Rights and Responsibilities.
-None Conditional Conditional status is gained immediately after receiving approval as a new sport club.
+Criteria Restrictions Conditional Conditional status is gained immediately after receiving approval as a new sport club.
 A sport club that earns a score of fifty points or less on the Sport Club Compliance Checklist.
-The sport may not request RSS program allocation funding.
-Restrictive Probation A sport club or member has committed excessive minor violations or multiple major violations.
-While on probation, the club or member commits a major violation.
-A sport club or member may not compete or travel on behalf of Southern Illinois University.
+The sport may not receive RSS program allocation funding.
+Good Standing • The sport club does not have any disciplinary or academic sanctions in place.
+None Probation • A sport club has failed to comply with expectations outlined in the Sport Club Handbook, RSO Handbook and/or the SIU Student Conduct Code.
+None Restrictive Probation A sport club has committed excessive minor violations or multiple major violations.
+While on probation, the club commits a major violation.
+A sport club may not compete or travel on behalf of Southern Illinois University.
 A sport club may not access or request University funding.
 Suspension A club fails to schedule and attend the Fall or Spring Semester meeting with the Program Director.
 The sport club failed to submit and present the annual report.
 The sport club is placed in the RSO Dawg House.
-A sport club or member commits multiple major violations.
-After being placed on restrictive probation, the party fails to comply with the terms of the probation.
-All club activities are cancelled and prohibited.
+A sport club commits multiple major violations.
+After being placed on restrictive probation, the member continues to fail to satisfy the requirements of a University Office.
+All club operations are suspended indefinitely.
 A sport club may not access or request University funding.
-Deactivation/ Removal The Office of Student Engagement revokes a sport club's RSO status.
-The Office of Student Rights and Responsibilities revokes a sport club's RSO status.
-A suspended sport club or member commits a major violation.
-A suspended sport club or member fails to comply with the terms of the suspension.
-A sport club or member uses RSS funding and/or USG Funding to support non-sport club related activities or purchases.
-A sport club or member cannot participate in the sport club program and represent Southern Illinois University during the academic year.
+Deactivation The Office of Student Engagement or Office of Student Engagement, or Office of Equity and Compliance revokes the club's RSO status.
+A suspended sport club commits a major violation.
+A suspended sport club fails to comply with the terms of the suspension.
+A sport club uses RSS funding and/or USG Funding to support non-sport club related activities or purchases.
+A sport club cannot participate in the sport club program for designated period.
+CARBONDALE